 What are primary and secondary insurance?

 Lastly, you should understand the difference between primary and secondary insurance.
 Many credit cards offer secondary insurance, which requires you to first submit a claim with your insurance company, if you have private motor vehicle insurance.
 Only then would the credit card issuer cover any remaining losses.
-But if you have a credit card with primary rental car insurance, such as the Chase Sapphire Preferred, then you can just submit your claim directly to the credit card's benefits administrator.
+But if you have a credit card with primary rental car insurance, you can just submit your claim directly to the credit card's benefits administrator.